Warlour/02461-Exam-Project/README.md

 # Model files

-The .pt files are to be saved with the following format: `date time batchsize-epochs-accuracy lossfunc-optifunc-scheduler.pt`
+The .pt files are to be saved with the following format: `date time batchsize-epochs-accuracy lossfunc-optifunc-scheduler note.pt`